cogentcore/core/README.md

 ### TODO

-* deleting nodes in tree view -- something not getting disconnected..
-* do render / layout tracing to see what is going on with updates -- seems like too many during scrolling.  regular interaction seems fine.
-* think about adding a parent of TreeView nodes that can manage the full space -- needs to remember the last size of the tree and clear that after a resize somehow.  could be a generally good function for all widgets..

-* add dialog to prompt for type of object to make?

-* add inspector in a different panel.. :)
+* styles for different button states are not propagating into the parts
 * PartsNeedUpdate, add to render for all items
 * Style one field -- use for fields in Node objs -- e.g., for indent in TreeView

-* for focus prev -- need to generate a slice going forward of all tree elements and then just go backward in it.. no other way.
-Also check for visibility in focus movement.
+* add a ReRender2D call (change existing to ReRender2DNode or something?) that does the re-rendering: layout (or frame?) remembers its last size and clears that prior size -- (within parVp constraints) -- basically allows more modular updates within layouts even if they change size.

+* add dialog to prompt for type of object to make?

+* add inspector in a different window :)

 * test SVG path rendering
 * property-based xforms for svg

-* scrollbars are not centered -- all padding on top / left

 * native UnmarshalXML is not going to be flexible enough to support effective parsing from SVG into corresponding nodes -- going to have to use pi parsing system..